DR0per/The-Premier-Quiz/README.md

 + In the GitHub Pages section, select Main Branch and root folder and click save.
 + From there the page will automatically refresh and a live link will appear.

-The live link can be found here - [Tara's Treats](https://dr0per.github.io/Tara-s-Treats/).
+The live link can be found here - [The Premier Football Quiz](https://dr0per.github.io/The-Premier-Quiz/).

 ## Credits

-+ The text for the Introductory Section was created using ChatGPT by prompting it with certain information about Tara's Treats.
++ The text for the Introductory Section was created using ChatGPT.
-+ Instructions on how to implement form validation was learned throughout my participation in the Love Running project by Code Institute.
++ I relied heavily on the information that I learned throughout the Java Script Essentials modules with Code Institute.
-+ The design for the layout of the Treats Section was also inspired by the Gallery Section in the Love Running project by Code Institute.
-+ The icons in the NavBar and Footer were taken from Font Awesome.
-+ The photos used in the Products Section were obtained from Tara the official owner of Tara's Treats.
-+ The images used in the Treats Section were also obtained from Tara the official owner of Tara's Treats.
++ I also learned alot from Coding Ninjas and Stack Overflow throughout this project.
++ I completed this project without the use of any Third Party Code so in my opinion that is the reason this website is basic but gets the job done.